Romania data chief defends forcing press to reveal sources

 "We need the media to be able to work free from pressure.
 It is essential in any European democracy," he said.

-Timmerman's statements were linked to the European Commission's progress report on Romania, published on Tuesday.
+Timmermans' statements were linked to the European Commission's progress report on Romania, published on Tuesday.

 The report found that Romania has regressed and even reversed in the past 12 months advancements made over the past ten years in its efforts to tackle corruption.